-EAG has extensive experience performing container closure qualifications, designing extractables and leachables programs and employing Quality by Design (QbD) principles to inform development decisions and meet regulatory requirements for E&L data in an efficient and economical manner.
+EAG has extensive experience performing container closure qualifications, designing extractables and leachables testing programs and employing Quality by Design (QbD) principles to inform development decisions and meet regulatory requirements for E&L data in an efficient and economical manner.

 Our scientists are armed with decades of trace impurity characterization experience, a large arsenal of mass spec and other instruments and uncompromising resolve.
 Our state-of-the-art equipment, including HPLC-Orbitrap and Q-TOF mass spectrometers, provide the high-end identification horsepower required for this type of trace analysis.

 Experience includes pressurized metered dose inhalers (PMDI), dry powder inhalers (DPI), nebulized vials, syringes, stoppers, vials, infusion sets/tubing, stents, infusion pumps–including primary and secondary packaging challenges regarding VOCs, ink-related leachables and more.